UNITES-Lab/VPNs/README.md

 bash vpns_resnet50_tiny_imagenet.sh
 ```

-Please change the network and dataset in vpns.sh file to run more experiments.
+Please change the network and dataset in .sh file to run more experiments.

 # 4. Checkpoints